 4. Avoid the ‘Let’s Play’ Trap

-Most of the time, viewers are searching for specific aspects of a game – not an episode of gameplay.
+While this video is enjoyable, most viewers are searching for tutorials, hacks, and speedruns for Minecraft — not a let's play video.
 So if you decide to do a let’s play, make the video searchable.
 Include a tutorial or a hack so you can write a good title for YouTube’s search engine.

 5. Join a Gaming Community to Find YouTube Video Ideas